Looking for the perfect gear for your next spearfishing trip? We’ve got the perfect list of spearfishing gear for the ultimate trip.

 Spearfishing Gear Guide

-Before you get started, we have to be pragmatic.
+Before we get started, we have to be pragmatic.
 You can’t wake up one morning and decide to go spearfishing alone.
-Even if you’ve bought all the gear and watched Youtube video.
+Even if you’ve bought all the gear and watched a Youtube video.

 The ocean is a scary place and bad things can happen when you’re out by yourself.